ejscribner/couchbase-tutorials/tutorial/markdown/mobile/quickstart-ios-uikit-sync/quickstart-ios-uikit-sync.md

 ## Introduction

 Couchbase Sync Gateway is a key component of the Couchbase Mobile stack.
 It is an Internet-facing synchronization mechanism that securely syncs data across devices as well as between devices and the cloud.
-Couchbase Mobile 3.0 introduces centralized persistent module configuration of synchronization, which simplifies the administration of Sync Gateway clusters — see <a target="_blank" rel="noopener noreferrer" href="https://docs.couchbase.com/sync-gateway/3.0/configuration-overview.html">Sync Gateway Configuration</a>.
+Couchbase Mobile uses a websocket based <a target="_blank" rel="noopener noreferrer" href="https://docs.couchbase.com/couchbase-lite/current/swift/replication.html#replication-protocol">replication protocol</a>.

 The core functions of the Sync Gateway include